katharostech/docker_murmur/README.md

 ## Configuring Mumble

 All mumble settings can easily be set through environment variables.
 All that is necessary is to prepend `MUMBLE_` to the name of a mumble setting and set that environment variable.

-For example:
+You can set the SuperUser password with the `SUPERUSER_PASSWORD` environment variable.
+If you do not set the SuperUser password, it will be set to a random password that you can find in the container logs.

 ```yaml
 version: '3'